Sometimes, a wine speaks to me. A wine like Fathers + Daughters Cellars.

 I will tell my dad the story of the wine beneath the cork.

-There was a drought in 2014, the year of this wine, which leads to good flavor development at low sugars.
+There was a drought in 2014, the year of this wine, which led to good flavor development at low sugars.

 We’ll visualize the early Summer afternoons, high maritime breezes sweeping through the Anderson Valley.